pyenv/pyenv/README.md

 ### rbenv local ###

-Sets a local per-project Ruby version by writing the version name to an `.rbenv-version` file in the current directory.
+Sets a local per-project Ruby version by writing the version name to a `.ruby-version` file in the current directory.
 This version overrides the global, and can be overridden itself by setting the `RBENV_VERSION` environment variable or with the `rbenv shell` command.